aws/aws-cdk/packages/@aws-cdk/assertions/README.md

 template.templateMatches(expected);
 ```

+By default, the `templateMatches()` API will use the an 'object-like' comparison,
+which means that it will allow for the actual template to be a superset of the
+given expectation.
+See [Special Matchers](#special-matchers) for details on how
+to change this.

 Snapshot testing is a common technique to store a snapshot of the output and
 compare it during future changes.
 Since CloudFormation templates are human readable,
 they are a good target for åßsnapshot testing.